 Additionally, Salas has kept our neighborhoods safe by leading the charge to re-open local community correctional facilities, securing $5 million for Kings County public safety services, authoring legislation to shut down illegal gambling cafes, protect veterans from discrimination, and improve pipeline safety - to name a few.

 On his path to public service, Salas held several jobs to save for college, including working in the farm and oil fields.
 He then graduated from UCLA with two degrees, went to work at the White House and later returned home to work at California State University, Bakersfield.

 His passion for public service led him to the State Capitol where he served as legislative staff and locally as District Director.
 Shortly after, Salas realized his dream of representing and fighting for his community and become the first Latino to serve on the Bakersfield City Council.
 He now has the honor of serving in the California Legislature representing the 32nd District.

-Assemblymember Salas currently serves on the following Assembly Committees: Accountability and Administrative Review; Agriculture; Governmental Organization; Veterans Affairs; Chair, Regional Approaches to Addressing the State’s Water Crisis; Chair, Workforce and Vocational Development in California; Member, Renewable Energy Economy in Rural CA; Member, California Workforce Investment Board.
+Assemblymember Salas currently serves on the following Assembly Committees: Business and Professions; Agriculture; Governmental Organization; Veterans Affairs; Chair, Regional Approaches to Addressing the State’s Water Crisis; Chair, Workforce and Vocational Development in California; Member, Renewable Energy Economy in Rural CA; Member, California Workforce Investment Board.

 Assemblymember Salas was elected in November 2012 to represent California’s 32nd Assembly District, comprised of part of the city of Bakersfield, the cities of Arvin, Avenal, Corcoran, Delano, Hanford, Lemoore, McFarland, Shafter, Wasco and the communities of Armona, Buttonwillow, Home Garden, Kettleman City, Lamont, Lost Hills, Stratford and Weedpatch.